strenkml/Recommender/README.md

 ### Logging

-- The main logger writes to a rotating file in the system temp folder (e.g., `plex_recommender.log`).
+- The main logger writes to a rotating file in the system temp folder (e.g., `recommender_for_plex.log`).
 - You’ll see debug and info messages in the console and logs about scanning, embeddings, training, etc.

 ### Background Trainer Details